BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 also took the opportunity to do some additional refactoring to make the code more understandable.

-In this document we will use the following terms often:
+In this document we will use the following terms quite often:

 - __Composition__: it refers to "composing" TreeNodes into Trees.
 In general we want a TreeNode implementation to be composition-agnostic.

-- __Model/Modelling__: it is a description of a Tree or TreeNode that is sufficient (and necessary) to describe it, without knowing any additional detail about the actual implementation.
+- __Model/Modelling__: it is a description of a Tree or TreeNode that is sufficient (and necessary) to describe it, without knowing any additional detail about the actual C++ implementation.

 ## Blackboard, NodeParameters an DataPorts